-&lt;sup>42Note that the sample size differs over the various models discussed in the following sections, due to the larger number of missing variables for a number of the additional control variables.
-Therefore, strictly speaking, there is no direct comparison between the results below and our baseline results as any discrepancy could be either due to the inclusion of the additional control variables, the composition of the estimation sample, or both.
+&lt;sup>32Note that the sample size differs between the baseline and robustness models, due to the large number of missing observations for fixed capital (formation) necessary to implement the control function approach.
+Therefore, strictly speaking, there is no direct comparison between the baseline and endogeneity-robust results as any discrepancy could be either due to the inclusion of the control function, the composition of the estimation sample, or both.
 We ignore this slight complication in the text.